akabe1/taskHijacker/README.md

 options:
   -h, --help            show this help message and exit -m PACKAGE_NAME, --misconfig_task PACKAGE_NAME
-                        Specify the package-name of the victim APK to exploit victim APK task misconfigurations.
-It modifies only the the 'taskAffinity' flag into the attacker APK
-  -c PACKAGE_NAME, --cuckoo_task PACKAGE_NAME
+                        Specify the package-name (or the target custom taskAffinity) of the victim APK to exploit victim APK task misconfigurations.
+It modifies only the the 'taskAffinity' flag into the attacker APK -c PACKAGE_NAME, --cuckoo_task PACKAGE_NAME
-                        Specify the package-name of the victim APK to exploit an unsafe Android OS feature.
-It modifies both the 'taskAffinity' and 'allowTaskReparenting' flags into the attacker APK
-  -e EVIL_ACTIVITY, --evil_activity EVIL_ACTIVITY
+                        Specify the package-name (or the target custom taskAffinity) of the victim APK to exploit an unsafe Android OS feature.
+It modifies both the 'taskAffinity' and 'allowTaskReparenting' flags into the attacker APK -e EVIL_ACTIVITY, --evil_activity EVIL_ACTIVITY
                         Specify the activity-name of the attacker APK used to perform the Task Hijacking attack (default is the main activity)